umairs759/Muhammad-Umair-Portfolio/README.md

 ```

 Everything is contained within `index.html` — styles and scripts are inlined for zero-latency first paint and simple deployment.

-Everything is contained within `index.html` — styles and scripts are inlined for zero-latency first paint and simple deployment.

 ---

 ## 💻 Local Setup